cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 The key method we added was the ``initialize`` method.
 In it, we are using CDAP's plugin framework to instantiate a plugin of type ``Tokenizer``, identified by ``tokenizerId``.
 This code runs when the MapReduce program runs.
-In order for CDAP to know what plugin ``tokenizerId`` refers to, will need to register the plugin in our application's ``configure`` method.
+In order for CDAP to know which plugin ``tokenizerId`` refers to, we will need to register the plugin in our application's ``configure`` method.
 We change our application code to use a configuration object that will specify the name of the ``Tokenizer`` to use, and register that plugin::